-• Gilead.
-In January 2013, we entered into an agreement with Gilead to grant it an exclusive worldwide license to research, develop and commercialize up to four DART-based molecules.
-Gilead has exclusive worldwide rights for three of the programs.
-For one program, we retain development and commercialization rights outside of North America, the European Union, Norway, Iceland, Turkey, Australia and New Zealand.
-We received an initial \$7.5 million license grant fee for the first DART-based molecule, and are eligible to receive up to an additional \$22.5 million in grant fees on the remaining three DART-based molecules.
-We are further eligible to receive up to an additional \$85 million in pre-clinical milestones across the four DART programs and additional clinical, regulatory and sales milestones and royalty payments.
+- Gilead.
+In January 2013, we entered into an agreement with Gilead for the research, development and commercialization of up to four DARTbased molecules.
+The time period for Gilead's exercise of one option has expired.
+At present, Gilead retains a license to one and options to two of the original four programs.
+Gilead has exclusive worldwide rights for each of these remaining programs.
+We received an initial \$7.5 million license grant fee for the first DART-based molecule, and are eligible to receive an additional \$7.5 million in grant fees for each of the remaining two DART-based molecules if any are selected by Gilead.
+We are further eligible to receive additional pre-clinical, clinical, regulatory and sales milestones and royalty payments. - Boehringer.

-- Boehringer.
 In October 2010, we entered into an agreement with Boehringer to discover, develop and commercialize up to ten DART-based molecules which may span multiple therapeutic areas.
 We granted Boehringer an exclusive worldwide, royalty-bearing, license and received an upfront payment of \$15 million.
-We subsequently received two annual maintenance payments and anticipate receiving a third annual maintenance payment in the fourth quarter of 2013.
+We subsequently received three annual maintenance payments, including a \$4 million payment received in the fourth quarter of 2013.
+Also in the fourth quarter of 2013, Boehringer's selection of a development candidate triggered a \$5 million milestone payment to us under the agreement.
 We have the potential to earn development, regulatory and sales milestones and royalty payments for each of the DART programs under this agreement.
 Boehringer provides funding for our internal and external research costs under the agreement. - Pfizer.
 In October 2010, we entered into a three year agreement with Pfizer to discover, develop and commercialize up to two DART-based molecules.
 We granted Pfizer a non-exclusive worldwide, royalty-bearing license and received upfront and milestone payments and funding for our internal and external research costs under the agreement.
 We are eligible to receive technical, development and sales milestones and royalty payments for each DART program under this agreement.
-Under this collaboration, one DART program is currently being pursued and we will complete our research obligations under this program in January 2014.
+Under this collaboration, one DART program is currently being pursued and we completed our research obligations under this program in January 2014.